DyloG783/api-project/README.md

   - the ~production database is a cloud based Mongo db.
   - the test database is local.
 - Passwords are hashed and salted with the popular `Bcrypt` package.
-- `JWT` used for client side authentication.
+- `JWT` used for client side authentication, and authorisation.
 - Security features are discribed in more detail below.

 ## Testing

 Testing is managed by `Jest`, and `Supertest`!

-- Integration testing with Supertest allows non mocked end-to-end flow quality assurance.
+- Integration testing with Supertest allows non mocked end-to-end flow testing from request > middleware > response.
 - Unit testing with Jest mocks allows controllers and middleware to be tested seperately from the database or third party packages.

 ---